FarshidNooshi/Data-Structures-and-Algorithms-CE-course/README.md

   BST.
 For the last problem, I traced the add and removal from the RB tree step by step alongside telling which type of rotation was used for that step.

 ## Forth Assignment
+  the last assignment before our final exam was this homework. the base disscussion of this homework was mostly about graph algorithms and dynamic programming.
+  The first problem of this assignment was a dynamic programming problem with BFS.
+Second problem was an implementation problem because of mostly using HashMaps the third problem was also a dynamic programming question in a table, the Fourth problem was mostly a logical problem, it was easy to implement but you should firstly think about your approach of solving this problem.
+The last question of our homeworks was about finding the necessary distances with DFS, I think it was the most challenging problem of this assignment, I'm happy that I solved this question without problem.